SH.10 - Student Records

 Washington, DC 20202-4605

-To authorize disclosure of an educational record to a third party, the student must download and complete the FERPA Student Records Release Form and submit to an Enrollment Services or Financial Aid Office on any campus.
+To authorize disclosure of an educational record to a third party, the student must download and complete the FERPA Student Records Release Form and submit to an Enrollment Services/Answer Center or Financial Aid Office on any campus.

 Please note that the form must be signed in person and witnessed by an Enrollment Services or Financial Aid staff member.
 Students who are unable to come to campus may submit the form via their College email address to any campus Enrollment Services Office.
 The student must call to obtain the appropriate email address.